Ashur-nadin-ahhe I

-Ashur-nadin-ahhe I (Aššur-nādin-aḫḫē I) was a king of Assyria in the 15th century BC.
+Ashur-nadin-ahhe I (Aššur-nādin-aḫḫē I; died c.
+1431 BC) was a king of Assyria in the 15th century BC.
 He took power after the death of his father, Ashur-rabi I. During his reign, Assyria became a sporadic vassal of Mitanni.
 He was overthrown by his brother Enlil-Nasir II.

 A letter survives from him congratulating Egyptian Pharaoh Thutmose III on his victories in Palestine and Syria.